-Statistical forecasts have been developed and were prepared on a "high", "medium" and "low" basis.
-All things being equal, the "medium" figures would have been the expected projected forecast.
-This technique is now proving ineffective as irrigation is constrained.
+A forecast has been developed which does not utilise long-run historical data.
 Estimated load is now used.
-Both techniques are subjective and uncertainties in population, price of electricity, economic activity and the intensity of use of electricity in industry all influence future demand.
+The technique is subjective and uncertainties in population, price of electricity, economic activity, and the intensity of use of electricity in industry all influence future demand.